SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

    #define LAST_WILL_MESSAGE  "WiFiSDK-MQTT-CLIENT has been disconnect from network"
    ```

-  - QOS_OF_LAST_WILL Quality of service for last will message
+  - QOS_OF_LAST_WILL Quality of service for last will message.

    ```c
    #define QOS_OF_LAST_WILL  1
    ```

-  - IS_LAST_WILL_RETAINED Whether broker needs to retail last will message of client
+  - IS_LAST_WILL_RETAINED Whether broker needs to retain last will message of client.

    ```c
    #define IS_LAST_WILL_RETAINED 1
    ```

-  - ENCRYPT_CONNECTION Whether the connection between client and broker should be encrypted using SSL.
+  - ENCRYPT_CONNECTION Whether the connection between the client and broker should be encrypted using SSL.

    ```c
    #define ENCRYPT_CONNECTION  0
    ```

-  - KEEP_ALIVE_INTERVAL client keep alive period in milliseconds
+  - KEEP_ALIVE_INTERVAL client keep alive period in milliseconds.

    ```c
    #define KEEP_ALIVE_INTERVAL                       100
    ```

-  - MQTT_CONNECT_TIMEOUT Timeout for broker connection in milliseconds
+  - MQTT_CONNECT_TIMEOUT Timeout for broker connection in milliseconds.

    ```c
    #define MQTT_CONNECT_TIMEOUT                      5000